Nebula Award for Best Short Story: Winners and nominees

-In the following table, the years correspond to the date of the ceremony, rather than when the short story was first published.
-Each year links to the corresponding "year in literature".
-Entries with a blue background and an asterisk (*) next to the writer's name have won the award; those with a white background are the other nominees on the shortlist.
+SFWA currently identifies the awards by the year of publication, that is, the year prior to the year in which the award is given.
+Entries with a yellow background and an asterisk (*) next to the writer's name have won the award; the other entries are the other nominees on the shortlist.
 Entries with a gray background and a plus sign (+) mark a year when "no award" was selected as the winner.